Internet Service Disclosure

 Wireless networking is also available over CenturyLink residential High-Speed Internet service.
 Get additional information regarding wireless networking.

-CenturyLink business retail High-Speed Internet service provides a variety of speed and features for businesses with speeds from 256 Kbps/256 Kbps up to 940 Mbps/940 Mbps to choose from, including email accounts, web hosting, 1 GB storage, domain name registration, backup solutions, security options and more.
+CenturyLink business retail High-Speed Internet service provides a variety of speed and features for businesses with speeds from 500 Kbps/250 Kbps up to 940 Mbps/940 Mbps to choose from, including email accounts.
 Get information, including pricing information, about CenturyLink's business High-Speed Internet service.

 Customers purchasing CenturyLink business retail High-Speed Internet service may use a CenturyLink-provided modem with built-in WiFi router capabilities.
 See more information regarding CenturyLink's business retail Wi-Fi High Speed Internet service.

-Customers may purchase CenturyLink High-Speed Internet service as a stand-alone product called Pure Broadband or Pure Business Internet where available or they may choose to combine High-Speed Internet with voice, or television from CenturyLink or DIRECTV on one bill and save over the cost of purchasing stand-alone services.
-See current information, including pricing information, regarding CenturyLink's Pure Broadband service.
+Customers may purchase CenturyLink High-Speed Internet service as a stand-alone product, or they may choose to combine High-Speed Internet with voice on one bill and save over the cost of purchasing stand-alone services.
+See current information, including pricing information, regarding CenturyLink stand-alone internet service.

 Customers can learn about the specific pricing and service availability where they live by visiting www.centurylink.com.
 Customers have access to the latest CenturyLink promotional and standard pricing for High-Speed Internet service, including applicable activation fees.
-Customers can also see options and pricing for modem purchase and lease options, standard and premium installation, third party ISP, premium web content and backup, and security and support options.
+Customers can also see options and pricing for modem purchase and lease options, standard and premium installation and security options.

 Customers may also speak with a CenturyLink representative to learn about services in their area by calling CenturyLink at 1-888-273-5881.